.300 Whisper: Design

+.223 Rem as parent case

+Cases for the .300 Whisper can alternatively be formed from common and plentiful .223 Remington brass by sizing and trimming to length.
+However, J.D.
+Jones has recommended against this, citing the difference in case thickness at the neck (compared to the .221 Fireball) as a potential issue.
+This problem can be exacerbated when military 5.56×45mm cases are used.

+The Whisper name is trademarked thus: the only firearms with a .300 Whisper chamber are those from J.D.
+Jones and Thompson Center, which licensed the name.
+All other guns are cut to .300/221 which has different chamber specifications than the Whisper, particularly in neck wall thickness.
+Because the .300 Whisper is a wildcat cartridge there were no established Sporting Arms and Ammunition Manufacturers' Institute (SAAMI) specifications for the chamber reamers, and the necks were cut to allow for standard .308 neck thickness, which is approximately the same thickness as produced from forming .223 brass.
+Typically only guns with Whisper chambers will have problems with .223 brass: .300/221 chambers work very well with .223 brass, and the .223 brass is considerably stronger than .221 brass.

+Applications

 In addition to special applications in suppressed firearms, the .300 Whisper has become popular with metallic silhouette shooters due to its low recoil, good long range performance, and high accuracy.

 Trademark

 SSK Industries has a registration for the wordmark "Whisper" (reg. no. 1898840) in class 13 (ammunition).
 In order to sidestep this branding and/or avoid licensing fees required to use the "Whisper" name legally, other manufacturers tend to use different names for identical or highly similar cartridges.
 These include ".300 warrior carbine", ".300 Fireball" or ".300-221", both based on the .221 Fireball parent case.
 The .300 AAC Blackout has succeeded as a commercial cartridge while the Whisper never achieved wide acceptance.